APO-Metoprolol Tablets is a brand of medicine containing the active ingredient metoprolol.

 - sudden loss of consciousness sometimes

-- asthma, wheezing, difficulty breathing or other severe lung problems, or you have had these problems in the past
+- asthma, wheezing, difficulty breathing or other severe lung problems

 - a history of allergic problems, including hay fever